igorkulman/iOSLocalizationEditor/README.md

 ### Localizing the app

 The app is currently localized into English and Chinese.
 If you want to add localization for your language, just translate the [Localizable.strings](https://github.com/igorkulman/iOSLocalizationEditor/blob/master/sources/LocalizationEditor/Resources/en.lproj/Localizable.strings) files.
-You can use this app do do it!
+You can use this app to do it!

 ## Author